jlgerber/rustclass/lesson_03.md

 # Traits
 Last week we looked at *sum types*.
-We introduced the *enum* keyword, and looked at a couple of common enums in the standard library used to handle two cases - optional values (Option) & falibility (Result).
+We introduced the *enum* keyword, and looked at a couple of common enums in the standard library used to handle two cases - optional values (Option) & fallibility (Result).
 With Result, we started talked about Rust's error handling story.
 As a reminder, the Result type is defined in terms of two generic parameters, like so:

 ```rust
 enum Result <Success,Error> {